microsoft/AcademicContent/Labs/AI and Machine Learning/TensorFlow/TensorFlow.md

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If asked to log in, do so using your Microsoft account.

-1. Click **+ Create a resource** in the menu on the left side of the portal, and then type "data science" (without quotation marks) into the search box.
+1. Click **+ Create a resource** in the menu on the left side of the portal, and then type "data science" into the search box.
 Select **Data Science Virtual Machine for Linux (Ubuntu)** from the results list.

     ![Finding the Ubuntu Data Science VM](Images/new-data-science-vm.png)